ex-jedi/beginner-javascript-tutorials/README.md

       };
   ```

-- Properties can be added to an object with dot notation
+- Properties can be added to an object with dot notation.

   ```javascript
     person.job = 'Web Developer';